 Yes, ending inventory and closing inventory are the same thing.
 They both represent the value of unsold goods on hand at the end of an accounting period.
 Additionally, sellers can use these terms interchangeably in accounting and finance.

 All businesses use one core formula to calculate ending inventory.
-It’s straightforward and considers what came in, what went out, and what’s left over:
+It’s straightforward and considers what came in, what went out, and what’s left over.

 Here’s a breakdown of each component: